 Binary subtraction is another fundamental operation used to subtract one binary number from another.

-Just like in decimal subtraction, the corresponding bits of the numbers are subtracted from right to left, taking into account the borrows.
+As in decimal subtraction, the corresponding bits of the numbers are subtracted from right to left, taking into account borrows.

-Binary subtraction can result in a negative result if the number to be subtracted is greater than the number from which it is being subtracted.
+Binary subtraction can result in a negative outcome if the number being subtracted is greater than the number it is being subtracted from.

 Borrow

-The “borrow” occurs when you cannot subtract one number from another due to its value.
-This happens when the number being subtracted is greater than the number from which it is being subtracted.
+The “borrow” occurs when a number cannot be subtracted from another due to its value.
+This happens when the number being subtracted is greater than the number it is being subtracted from.

-In binary, this only happens when you try to subtract 1 from 0.
-In this case, the result is ‘1’, and a value is “borrowed” from the next more significant bit.
+In binary, this only happens when we try to subtract 1 from 0.
+In this case, the result is ‘1’, and a value is “borrowed” from the next most significant bit.

 Example